TnTech-ECE/Spring2024-Base-Modular-Robot/Documentation/Signoffs/IsaacJennings-Signoff-MasterControl.md

 Data Synchronization between multiple microcontrollers will be achieved with the libraries provided on the Jetson Nano.
 Commands like stream.synchronize() will achieve the desired synchronization of data streams.

-To have enough storage for any navigation algorithm that is conceivable on the Jetson Nano, a 64 GB SD card will be purchased to ensure the proper amount of space is available for all applications.
+To have enough storage for any navigation algorithm that is conceivable on the Jetson Nano, a 256GB SD card will be purchased to ensure the proper amount of space is available for all applications.
 In order to interface with the Jetson Nano, a keyboard and mouse will also be needed.

 ## ROS Implementation and Testing